-There’s a few possibilities as to why:
+There are a few possibilities as to why:

 1) He liked you a lot, and genuinely felt you were wonderful, but was too scared to commit (or didn’t have enough reasons to commit).
 And what you had to offer wasn’t what HE needed in order to overcome his commitment resistance.

-2) He told you what you wanted to hear (you’re “everything he ever wanted”), because he knows that we CAN fall for a man’s words, rather than his actions…all so that he could have the convenience of having a girlfriend and regular intimacy until he got sick of it.
+2) He told you what you wanted to hear (you’re “everything he ever wanted”) because he knows that we CAN fall for a man’s words, rather than his actions…all so that he could have the convenience of having a girlfriend and regular intimacy until he got sick of it.
 Even better if you live there and took care of the cleaning and he didn’t have to work that much for the good company and sex.